JPrinceUTD/NLP-Class-Work/README.md

 A repository containing mostly coding assignments from NLP master's course at UTD.
 The overview of NLP PDF document can be viewed here: [PDF Document](Overview of NLP.pdf).
 Page containing relevant technical and soft skills can be viewed here: [Link](https://jprinceutd.github.io/NLP-Class-Work/NLP Portfolio Relevant Skills.html).

+## NLP Reflection Summary
+After taking the NLP master's course at UTD, I have gained valuable technical knowlege about NLP concepts and technologies.
+Some of this skills include parsing user input, tokenizing words and sentences, other text preprocessing skills, part of speech concepts and tools, machine learning, building naive-bayes, logistic regression, neural network, and deep learning models to do text classification, web scrapping, sentence parsing concepts and tools, and building chatbots.
+I am interested in the capabilities of NLP and some of the uses of NLP in real world applications.
+However, in the near future, I do not plan on look into or doing NLP projects or work, but I do think what I have learning in this course will be useful much later in my career.
+Currently, I am not interested in shifting my career to a data science field since
+I am still more interested in the software side of my field.
+If my field does deviate to the data science field to the point where it is more significant than the software side, in terms of job opportunities, I know I will be ready to shift when needed with the knowledge that I have gained in this course.

 ### Portfolio Chapter 5
 A word guessing game coded in Python.
 Instruction document can be viewed here: [PDF Document](Portfolio Chapter 5/Portfolio Chapter 5 Word Guess Game.pdf).
 Code can be viewed here: [Python Code](Portfolio Chapter 5/main.py).